aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-formatting/font-settings/get-a-list-of-fonts-used-in-a-spreadsheet-or-workbook/_index.md

 ---
-title: Get a List of Fonts used in a Spreadsheet or Workbook with Node.js via C++
+title: Get a List of Fonts used in a Spreadsheet or Workbook
 linktitle: Get a List of Fonts used in a Spreadsheet or Workbook
 description: Learn how to get a list of fonts used in a spreadsheet or workbook using Aspose.Cells for Node.js via C++.
 This article will show you how to retrieve font information from a document.
 keywords: Aspose.Cells, Node.js via C++, Spreadsheet, Workbook, Font, List